-Celebrities are different than others in that there is less of an expectation of privacy.
+It can be argued that celebrities are different than other people in that there is less of an expectation of privacy.
 But, this website is not a cheap tabloid devoted to peeking into windows.
 When we talk about famous addicts and drug users, particularly the ones in rehab, our hope is that others who aren't in the limelight won't feel so isolated.

 Hope Not Dope ...

 Doing drugs and alcohol can be a very isolating experience for

 the addict.
 "No one knows what I'm going through" is

 an often heard expression.
 But if a famous person is going through

 a similar addiction, then this gives others hope that if they